memgonzales/krafts-by-kat/README.md

 | [<code>nodemailer</code>](https://www.npmjs.com/package/nodemailer) | 6.6.0 | Package for sending emails with Node.js | MIT License |

 ## Built Using
+This project follows the Model-View-Controller (MVC) architectural pattern.
+In light of separation of concerns, the key technologies used are:
+- **Database**: <a href = "https://www.mongodb.com/">MongoDB</a> as the database program and <a href = "https://mongoosejs.com/">Mongoose</a> as the object data modeling tool
+- **Back-end**: <a href = "https://nodejs.org/en/">Node.js</a> as the server environment and <a href = "https://expressjs.com/">Express.js</a> as the back-end framework
+- **Front-end**: <a href = "https://handlebarsjs.com/">Handlebars</a> as the template engine

+Server-side validation is performed via [`express-validator`](https://www.npmjs.com/package/express-validator) and [`multer`](https://www.npmjs.com/package/multer) (for files).

+This web application is deployed on the cloud platform <a href = "https://dashboard.heroku.com/">Heroku</a>.
+Since Heroku has an ephemeral filesystem, <a href = "https://docs.mongodb.com/manual/core/gridfs/">GridFS</a> is used for the persistent storage of image and audio files.

+## Contributing
+Kindly refer to this [page](https://github.com/memgonzales/krafts-by-kat/blob/master/CONTRIBUTING.md) for the reference documents and the guidelines on contributing to this repository.

 ## Software Development Team